-Our music room was once a first grade classroom, complete with slate blackboards and a cloak room.
+Our Helen White Jam room was once a first grade classroom, complete with slate blackboards and a cloak room.
 Now it has the capacity to seat up to forty students, yet is comfortable enough for individual lessons.
-We also have a portable speaker system and many amenities that can help facilitate a wonderful learning environment.
+It is named after Helen White of Troutdale, Virginia, a talented musician and founder of the region’s Junior Appalachian Musicians programs.

 Our Quilting Room still honors the original wood floors, the only first floor studio with original flooring.
-This room has been organized and supplied with all the accessories needed for a successful studio experience thanks to the donations and expertise of our local Quilt Guild Chapter.
-They meet here in this space every Monday from 10am -2pm and anyone is welcomed.
-They provide positive energy and their wonderful creativity to our program.
+This room has been organized and supplied with all the accessories needed for a successful studio experience thanks to the donations and expertise of our local Quilt Guild chapter: New Traditions Quilt Guild.
+They meet Monday from 10am -2pm and anyone is welcomed.

 The second floor of The Henderson was reserved for the older grades.
 It has also been said that the boys used one stairwell and the girls used the other, they never used the same stairwell.
 The second floor also housed what was once the gymnasium area and the stage where the children could perform.
 That auditorium has been restored and can seat up to 80 people.
 This space is used for small venue performances including storytelling, music, lectures, improv, as well as comedy and theatre.
-The Summit Center for Higher Education also occupies this second floor, which is an exciting and unique partnership with Wytheville Community College WCC offers classes and distance learning opportunities for Smyth and Washington Counties.
+The Summit Center for Higher Education also occupies this second floor, which is an off campus site for Wytheville Community College WCC offers classes and distance learning opportunities for Smyth and Washington Counties.